Entytaiment25/Entytaiment25/README.md

   <a href=""><img src="Placeholder.svg" alt="logo" width="60%"></a>
 </p>

-I'm Louis, a freetime programmer and fulltime Human from Germany.
+I'm Louis, a freetime programmer and fulltime Human from Germany.<br>
 I waste half my life on the internet working on a few projects and this is the place where you can find them.

 <p align="center">